Rethinking Uncertainty Estimation in LLMs: A Principled Single-Sequence Measure: Predictive Uncertainty in NLG

-\paragraph{Semantic Entropy.} Semantic Entropy (SE) \citep{Kuhn:23, Farquhar:24} builds on the fact that output sequences may be different on a token level but equivalent on a semantics level.
-In such cases, the PE can be misleading, as it reflects high uncertainty even when different output sequences have the same semantic meaning.
-PE also captures the uncertainty of the language model in expressing the semantically same statement, which is often not the focus of uncertainty estimation in NLG.
-Thus, instead of the entropy of the output sequence distribution, the entropy of the semantic cluster distribution is considered, denoted as $p(c \mid \Bx, \Bw) = \sum_{\cY} p(c \mid \Bx, \By, \Bw) \ p(\By \mid \Bx, \Bw)$.
+\textbf{Semantic Entropy.} Semantic entropy (SE) \citep{Kuhn:23, Farquhar:24} is based on the fact that output sequences may be different on a token level but equivalent on a semantic level.
+In such cases, the PE can be misleading, as it indicates high uncertainty even when different output sequences have the same semantic meaning.
+Thus, instead of the entropy of the output sequence distribution, the entropy of the semantic cluster distribution is considered, denoted as $p(c \mid \Bx, \Bw) = \sum_{\cY_T} p(c \mid \Bx, \By, \Bw) \ p(\By \mid \Bx, \Bw)$.
 The probability of an output sequence belonging to a semantic cluster is usually approximated with a separate natural language inference model.
 SE thus measures uncertainty about the semantics of output sequences and is defined as